cloverinteractive/dotfiles/README.md

 ### Getting ruby

 We recommend getting ruby via [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build).
-This is the way our remote installer installs ruby, however you can either use your package manager or compile manually if that's what you prefer.
+This is the way our remote installer installs ruby, however this is not mandatory; you can install ruby in anyway you want.

 ## Upgrade single bits